analyticsgym/analytics_fundamentals/0_sql/4_window_functions.md

 ```

 #### Window function partition
-- th partition describes the result set of data to apply the function to
+- the partition describes the result set of data to apply the function to
+- we can think of a partition as a cut or segment of the data
 - without a partition specified the entire result set is used as the partition

 #### Window frame